 - Submit images (3) of your work as a new post here on the class website.
 Be sure and use the “Pressed Plants” category when you create your post.

-- Each voucher specimen should show the overall vegetative morphology of the plant as well as the reproductive structures of the plant, and a label with the pertinent information about where, when and who collected it.
+- Each voucher specimen should show the overall vegetative morphology of the plant as well as the reproductive structures of the plant, and a label with the pertinent information about what (Genus +species + author of the scientific name), where, when and who collected it.
 It is best to lay the pressed specimen on a white sheet of paper or cardboard and lay the label beside it (in the lower right hand corner of the paper or cardboard).